Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: LMs are puzzling inductive reasoners

 \subsection{LMs struggle with applying their proposed rules}

 Previous results demonstrate that LMs perform as effective hypothesis proposers but poor interpreters.
 Here we examine the extent to which LMs ``understand'' the rules they propose.
 Specifically, given the rules induced from previous experiments, we test whether LMs can apply these rules to novel examples.
 We should expect comparable performance if LMs understand their own proposed rules.
 Results are shown in Figure~\ref{fig:rule_application}.
-We observe a consistent performance drop when comparing the symbolic interpreter to the LM interpreter.
+We observe a consistent performance drop when using the LM interpreter as opposed to the symbolic interpreter.
 This issue is especially significant on datasets like MiniSCAN, where rule application involves complex and recursive operations.

 This performance inconsistency between rule induction and rule application reveals a counter-intuitive behavior of LMs on inductive reasoning.
 Intuitively, once humans have induced a rule, they can use this rule in novel scenarios.
 However, LMs struggle with applying the rule, even if the rule was derived from themselves.
 Note that prior work has provided evidence suggesting that LMs might fall short on solving symbolic tasks~\citep{dziri2023faith}, and we do not claim that we should expect using an LM as the interpreter perform as effectively as a symbolic interpreter.
-However, the gaps are often so large (\eg task accuracy dropping from more than 80\% to almost-zero in MiniSCAN) that they are still nonetheless strong indicators of LMs' puzzling behaviors.
-In particular, LMs are able to generate meaningful hypotheses and improve them iteratively, but simultaneously fail to understand their proposed rules.
-This observation can be loosely related to other inconsistencies observed between generation and recognition in existing LMs.
+However, the gaps are often so large (\eg task accuracy dropping from more than 80\% to almost-zero in MiniSCAN) that they are still nonetheless strong indicators of LMs' puzzling behaviors.\footnote{More advanced prompting techniques, such as SC prompting and zero-shot chain-of-thought prompting, also do not bridge the gap (see Appendix~\ref{sec:appendix_results_ablations} for details).} In particular, LMs are able to generate meaningful hypotheses and improve them iteratively, but simultaneously fail to understand their proposed rules.
+This observation can be loosely related to other inconsistencies observed between generation and recognition in existing LMs~\citep{west2023generative}.
 For instance, while LMs can identify errors in their own generations~\citep{agrawal2023language, zhang2023language}, they may also fail to validate a correct answer generated by themselves~\citep{li2023benchmarking}.